Cingulid

-A cingulid is a term used when describing teeth, it refers to a ridge that runs around the base of the crown of a lower tooth (the equivalent on the upper teeth is the cingulum).
-The presence or absence of a cingulid is often a diagnostic feature for different species of animal, especially among mammals.
+A cingulid is a term used to describe the structure of some mammalian cheek teeth which refers to a ridge that runs around the base of the crown of a lower molar.
+The equivalent structure on upper molars is called the cingulum.
+The presence or absence of a cingulid is often a diagnostic feature for mammal remains.

 Some animals don't have a cingulid.
 Those that do may have them on only some, or all of the teeth, though most often on the molar teeth.
-It can be on the upper or lower teeth, or both.
 There are four common descriptions of the position of the cingulid: